-Ardbeg was founded in 1815 by one John McDougall but it’s long life has not been without problems.
-Production ceased as recently as 1996 and it looked for all the world that the distilleries story had reached its end.
-Just a year later however, Glenmorangie PLC took over the running of the site and breathed new life into the Ardbeg stills.
-The company have since invested heavily in the distillery, introducing a new wood policy which saw the acquisition of better casks with which to do justice to this once legendary Islay whisky.
+Ardbeg was founded in 1815 by one John McDougall but its long life has not been without problems.
+Production ceased as recently as 1996 and it looked for all the world that the distillery’s story had reached its end.
+Just a year later, however, Glenmorangie PLC took over the running of the site and breathed new life into the Ardbeg stills.
+The company have since invested heavily in the distillery, introducing a new wood policy that brought the acquisition of better casks.

-Today Ardbeg is a global success story, inspiring fanatical devotion amongst whisky connoisseurs everywhere.
+Today Ardbeg is a global success story, inspiring fanatical devotion among whisky connoisseurs everywhere.
 Frequent special releases with extravagant names tempt collectors, while the relatively small core range is as good as you will find from any distiller.
-As an entry point, the 10 year old, bottled at 46% abv, is a fine place to start…
+As an entry point, the 10-year-old, bottled at 46% abv, is a fine place to start…

 Smell: A bombardment of Smoke and Ash at first but once you become accustomed to it, notes of Vanilla, Lemon and Barley come through – even reminds me of Custard Cream biscuits.